- President- Tammi Jonas

 Ruth joined AFSA in 2017 when looking for a way to contributing to bigger system changes in national and international food regulation.
 She is a passionate advocate for the right of people to have greater control over and freeer access to their food farming, food making, food consuming and the decision making processes surrounding all of these.

-Anisah Madden, International Liaison
+Georgina Mulcahy, International Liaison

 General Members Profiles

 Amy grew up on her family’s fourth generation sheep property in Central West NSW.
 As one of four girls, she took the early cues to look further afield for a life in the city.
 After attending boarding school in Sydney, she studied Media & Communication Studies in Wollongong then years later completed a Master of Sustainability at Sydney Uni.
-Professionally, work always seemed to involve food – from the glossy pages of one of Australia’s top food magazine, to the e-commerce world of a recipe box delivery service and now working in Melbourne at Yume Food – Australia’s first and only online marketplace for surplus commercial-scale food waste.
+Professionally, work always seemed to involve food – from the glossy pages of one of Australia’s top food magazine, to the e-commerce world of a recipe box delivery service and then working in Melbourne at Yume Food – Australia’s first and only online marketplace for surplus commercial-scale food waste.

 Amy is interested in learning about regenerative agriculture in the hopes to one day go full circle, roll up her sleeves and produce nutrient-dense food with a focus on regenerating ecosystems and sharing knowledge.
 She understands that food is the source of our health and happiness and believes that it is the most powerful medium through which we can demonstrate the kind of environment and society we wish to live and take part in.

 Staff Members Profiles